Akshay-dev2/frontend-design-lab/README.md

-# Is Hostinger a good web hosting provider in 2026?
-(My Review)
+# Is Hostinger Good in 2026?
+(Tested for 12 Months) Honest Review

 Is **[Hostinger](https://hostinger.in?REFERRALCODE=WEBPRO2025)** a good web hosting provider in 2026?
 That question comes up daily from creators, founders, and site owners who want speed, fair pricing, and fewer headaches.
 Web hosting in 2026 looks very different from five years ago.